The best winter coats to invest in this season

 All products are chosen independently by our editors.
 Luxury London may earn commission on items purchased.

 The leaves have turned, the nights are drawing in and, after a season spent soaking up the sun at the nearest rooftop bar, our cold-weather wardrobes are in need of a serious replenish.
-Begin with the most crucial piece – the all-important winter coat.
+Begin with the most crucial piece – those all-important winter coats.

 A good piece of outerwear has the power to instantly transform an otherwise drab look and dramatically lift the spirits.
 This season’s stellar collection of hardworking cover-ups are as cosy as they are elegant.
-There isn’t a single coat in Maxmara’s ever-reliable tactile caboodle that I wouldn’t happily bundle up in, and, even if you’re just in the market for a workaday black or navy number, you’re not going to be left wanting for style and quality.
-Of course, if you’re looking to make a statement, this season’s vogue for chic capes and winter pastels has you covered, literally.
+There isn’t a single coat in Max Mara’s ever-reliable tactile collection that I wouldn’t happily bundle up in, and, even if you’re just in the market for a workaday black or navy number, you’re not going to be left wanting for style or quality.
+Of course, if you’re looking to make a statement, the on-going vogue for chic capes and winter pastels has you covered, literally.

 Black coats

-Coats don’t come much cosier than Joseph’s wool and cashmere cocoon coat – spruce it up with your favourite patterned scarf.
+Coats don’t come much cosier than Khaite’s wrap-style trench coat – spruce it up with your favourite patterned scarf.

 Dip your toe into the wonderful world of double-breasted silhouettes with Stella McCartney’s hugely flattering tailored coat.